GDPR Policy - Privacy Statement

 applicable under the provisions of the Mental Capacity Act 2005;

-there is a real risk of harm to a child hence the safeguarding of a child’s welfare overrides the need to keep the information confidential – any matters of this nature must be referred to the Dynamic and Hillingdon training nominated safeguarding officers without delay.
+there is a real risk of harm to a child hence the safeguarding of a child’s welfare overrides the need to keep the information confidential – any matters of this nature must be referred to the Dynamic Training UK Ltd nominated safeguarding officers without delay.

 Where a third party, e.g. a solicitor is acting on behalf of an individual, written authority from the individual concerned must be requested before the request is processed.